Kori166/IoD_Dashboard/README.md

 }
 ```

-The dashboard can also handle older code/name property variants such as `lsoa_code_11` and `lsoa_name_11`.
+The dashboard can also handle older field names, such as `lsoa_code_11` and `lsoa_name_11`.

 ### `bristol_lsoa_current.json`

-One row per Bristol LSOA, combining Bristol-relative model outputs and ONS reference values.
+This file contains one row per Bristol LSOA.

+It combines Bristol-relative model results with ONS reference values.

-Expected shape:
+Expected format:

 ```json
 {